NicholasTD07/TDPagedScrollView.swift/README.md

 ## Usage

-Add `import TDPagedScrollView` in your source code if you used Carthage.
+Add `import TDPagedScrollView` in your source code if you are using Carthage.

 `TDPagedScrollView` is a subclass of `UIView`.
 You can use it like any other subclasses of `UIView`.